Canada

 Who assumes responsibility?

-• EPRA NS (PRO): Collection network, processor certification, outreach.
+• EPRA Nova Scotia (Producer Responsibility Organization): Collection network, processor certification, outreach

 Duties of each group